You can import an Open Virtualization Format (OVF) virtual machine and run it in Fusion. You can import both .ovf and .ova files.

 Fusion converts the virtual machine from OVF format to VMware runtime (.vmx) format.

 OVF is a platform-independent, efficient, extensible, and open packaging and distribution format for virtual machines.
 For example, you can import OVF virtual machines exported from Workstation Pro into Fusion.
-You can import OVF 1.0 and later files only.
+You can import OVF 1.x files only.

 You can also use the standalone OVF Tool to convert an OVF virtual machine to VMware runtime format.
 For information about using the OVF Tool, see the OVF Tool User Guide.